gromacs/gromacs/docs/release-notes/2021/major/performance.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+Added support for multiple time-stepping
+""""""""""""""""""""""""""""""""""""""""

+A two-level multiple time-stepping scheme has been implemented.
+Any combination of five different force groups can be selected to evaluate less frequently, thereby improving performance.

 Extend supported use-cases for GPU version of update and constraints
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""